Testing kinematic distances under a realistic Galactic potential: Discussion

-When comparing the errors we calculate to those obtained from observations \citep{Choi2014,Wenger2018}, assuming the parallax distance $d_p$ as the true distance, we find that in some instances the errors are similar, within a factor of two.
-However, in others they are vastly different.
-For example, the error associated with AFGL 2789 has an error on the order of $-8\%$ in our system but is around $\sim50\%$ from observations.
-AFGL 2789 is located within the Perseus spiral arm \citep{Oh2010} which is consistent with our finding that objects within spiral arms tend to have lower errors.
-However, the observational result would indicate that the object is located more towards an interarm region.
+To help give an idea as to what implications this has for the observations, we generate a longitude-distance map of our kinematic distance errors in Figure~\ref{fig:ld_err}. \respB{We overplot some of the sources listed by \citet{Wenger2018} to indicate where real objects would lie on the map, taking the values derived from maser parallax measurements as true distances.
+We provide a quantitative comparison in Table\ \ref{tab:dist_compare} and find that in some instances the errors are similar, within a factor of two or less.
+However, in others they are quite different.
+For example, the error associated with AFGL 2789 has an error on the order of $-8\%$ in our system but is around $\sim50\%$ from observations.} {\respA{We note that our hydrodynamic model for the response of the gas to the Galactic potential is chosen to be highly idealised, and for example include neither star formation nor stellar feedback (see the discussion in Section \ref{sec:caveats} below).
+The local gas flow in spiral arms is therefore approximate and we expect more stochastic behavior in more realistic simulations \cite[see e.g.][]{Tress2020a,Tress2021}.
+As AFGL 2789 is located within the Perseus spiral arm \citep{Oh2010} this could explain the deviation between our estimate and that of \citet{Wenger2018}. }}